CompSciFutures/APMonitor/README.md

 5. Exits

 This stateless design allows APMonitor to be killed/restarted safely at any time without losing monitoring history or creating duplicate notifications.

+### Modifying with AI

+APMonitor was designed with an engineering based approach to Vibe Coding in mind, should you wish to change it.

+Steps:

+1. Paste in `READAI.md` (containing an Entrance Prompt) into your favourite AI coding tool (e.g., Grok 4.1 or Claude Sonnet)
+2. Paste in `APMonitor.py` (the source code)
+3. Vibe your changes as you see fit.

+Enjoy!

 ## Default State File Location